dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.53/_index.md

 **CDI Activity Report is not reporting Reconciliation correctly**

-The CDI Activity Report was reporting a DRG Reconciliation if an account set for DRG Reconciliation was opened, but then cancelled out.
-This has been corrected so that accts cancelled will no longer be included.
+The CDI Activity Report was reporting a DRG Reconciliation if an account set for DRG Reconciliation was opened, but then canceled out.
+This has been corrected so that accts canceled will no longer be included.

 ## CACTWO-6126 (Enhancement)